 12. Office Space

-Let’s move on to the digital nomad movies.
+Let’s move on to digital nomad movies.
 Office Space is definitely a classic that many office workers can identify with.
 Although it’s from 1999, the main message is still valid today.

 It shows the typical work-life in a software company in the 1990s.
 Most employees are fed up with their job.
 The meaningless tasks they perform every day, the mindless routines, and the non-existent appreciation they receive from their bosses.
 Needless to say, they question this kind of life and start to wonder why they are doing this and want to break free.
 Probably sounds familiar to many of us.